Recording & Mixing Project

 Recording Run Through

 To start with the track , I had to go in the live drum studio and set up an Audix Mic Kit to record a Drum Kick one-shot ,High hat and snare.
 This was important to get out the way first as I have to share these studio rooms along with other students.
 To record these drums I decided to use the drum room in Coatbridge colleges studio 2 as it was free most of the days I was in college.
 Although there were better recording rooms in the college, I felt that I would be able to still make the drum one shots work in the track through different EQ Methods and layering.
-The Vocals for this track however were recorded in Studio 1 of Coatbridge college as that room as a designated vocal booth which is sound proofed for pristine vocal capture.
+The Vocals for this track however were recorded in Studio 1 of Coatbridge college as that room has a designated vocal booth which is sound proofed for pristine vocal capture.
 To record the vocals I used an AKG 414 , and we recorded the vocals in multiple takes to make sure we had plenty of versions to work with.
 For the vocals , I also got Ringo to do adlibs so I could mix them in the track at a later stage.
 All Of the one-shot drum recordings were performed in Ableton while I recorded the mc vocals in Ableton over the produced track with the one shots.

 Mixing Stage